Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia Southern Stats and Trends

-- The Eagles have yet to cover the spread this year when underdogs by 14 points or more.
+- The Eagles have been underdogs by 14 points or more one time this year and have not covered the spread once.

 - The Eagles rack up 68.7 fewer yards per game (330.0) than the Ragin' Cajuns give up per outing (398.7).